SUSYUSTC/MathTranslate/README.md

 6. The default code is translating English into Chinese.
 If you want to translate from/to other languages, you just need to change `language_from` and `language_to` in `MathTranslate/scripts/translate_tex.py`

 ## Examples
-In the example directory, you can see `main.tex` which is the mathpix output of a part of a recent paper.
+In the example directory, you can see `main.txt` which is the mathpix output of a part of a recent paper.
 Run `translate_tex.py main.txt` and you will get the `main.tex` and `main.pdf`.

 ## Further developments
 1. Automatically extract images from pdf, process images in a batch and output a single translated pdf by one click!